geeshans/kubernetes-the-explained-way/README.md

-# Kubernetes The Hard Way
+# Kubernetes The Explained Way

-This tutorial walks you through setting up Kubernetes the hard way.
-This guide is not for people looking for a fully automated command to bring up a Kubernetes cluster.
-If that's you then check out [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine), or the [Getting Started Guides](http://kubernetes.io/docs/getting-started-guides/).
+This tutorial walks you through setting up Kubernetes in a more detailed way.
+It is a fork of the awesome repo by [@kelseyhightower](https://github.com/kelseyhightower).

-Kubernetes The Hard Way is optimized for learning, which means taking the long route to ensure you understand each task required to bootstrap a Kubernetes cluster.
+Kubernetes The Detailed Way is optimized for learning, which means taking the long route to ensure you understand each task required to bootstrap a Kubernetes cluster.
+In additon to the original repo I have tried to add some comments and more indept information about the commandline options.

 > The results of this tutorial should not be viewed as production ready, and may receive limited support from the community, but don't let that stop you from learning!